mvolkmann/blog/src/smalltalk/41-morphic.md

 - `separation`: a `Measure`

-  This adds space between the submorphs and the each other.
+  This adds space between the submorphs.
-  It also adds space between the submorphs and the edges of the `LayoutMorph`.
+  It also adds space between the outer submorphs and the edges of the `LayoutMorph`.
+  To avoid adding space the outer space, send the message `#useEdgeSpace:` with the value `false` to the `LayoutMorph`.

   By default, there is no separation.
   To add separation, send the `separation:` message.